cmendible/cmendible.github.io/content/posts/2021/2021-09-13-aks-windows-node-pool-spot-virtual-machines-ephemeral-disks.md

 * A Windows node pool with Spot Virtual Machines, ephemeral disks and auto-scaling enabled.
 * Set the windows node pool minimum count and initial number of nodes set to 0.

-The following steps will allow you to create a cluster with the desired configuration using terraform:
+To create a cluster with the desired configuration with terraform, follow the steps below:

-## Define terraformn providers to use
+## Define the terraform providers to use

 Create a *providers.tf* file with the following contents: